adzm/mssqlPipe/README.md

 # mssqlPipe v1.2.0

-SQL Server command line backup and restore through pipes using stdin and stdout
+SQL Server command line backup and restore through pipes using stdin and stdout!

+## Features

+- Familiar T-SQL-like syntax.
+- If piping to a non-elevated process, a new elevated process is spawned automatically, redirecting input and output of the original process!
+- Automatically renames and moves database files to a specified path.
+- Low-level pipe command for complex or customized usage.
+- Easily scriptable and automatable backup and restore; errorlevel is set appropriately on process exit.

 ## Syntax